sandraemry/CSEE_DataWrangling/content/2-validation-holder.md

 nav: Validation
 ---

+While you are cleaning your data, you are also going to want to validate, or QA/QC, your data.
+Data entry errors are common, so we need a reproducible way to catch these.
-A short blurb on some common ways to validate your data, build in checks to your script to catch common errors There are lots of ways to tackle this issue.
+There are lots of ways to tackle this issue.
 We aren't going to cover plotting in this workshop but I visualizing your data can be hugely helpful in finding typos, extreme values, etc. Today we are going to focus on using the `assertr` package.

 ### QA/QC Checklist for `penguins` Dataset